aftandilmmd/laravel-workflow-automation/docs/getting-started/installation.md

 ## Visual Editor

-The package includes a built-in visual workflow editor at `/workflow-ui`:
+The package includes a built-in visual workflow editor at `/workflow-editor`:

 ```txt
 http://your-app.test/workflow-editor
 ```

 No extra setup needed — it works out of the box.
-See the [UI Editor](/ui-editor) docs for details.
+See the [Workflow UI Editor](/ui-editor) docs for details.

 ## Next Steps